Growing up, I was always more of a pancake girl.

 I believe that waffles are the wiser, more sophisticated older sister to pancakes.
 Instead of allowing syrup to evaporate through their middles, they hold onto the sugary river tight and make it last.

 Well played, waffles.
 (Not the dog.)

 There are endless ways to dress up these crispy beauties.
-You can dot them with chocolate chips, infuse them with extracts, give them a sugary crust, and more.
+You can dot them with chocolate chips, or fold chocolate chips into the batter, like what we do in our einkorn chocolate chip waffles.
+You can also infuse the batter with extracts, give them a sugary crust, and more.

 But for me, the land of waffles is one of those places where it’s all about the OG.